Among the most frustrating occurrences that can happen while trucking is one that can almost never be planned for: traffic jams and congestion.

 What causes traffic congestion?

 Depending on location and causes, there are two types of congestion.
 The first is recurring, which refers to roads that don’t have the capacity to accommodate traffic at specific times of day, namely rush hours.
 The other is non-recurring, which refers to congestion caused by weather, accidents, or human-caused incidents.
-In either scenario, traffic jams can impact your bottom line by creating delays, supply chain disruptions, potential loss of revenue, and unhappy customers.
+In either scenario, traffic jams can impact your trucking operations and your bottom line by creating delays, supply chain disruptions, potential loss of revenue, and unhappy customers.

 One major cause of traffic jams is weather events that directly affect the commute.
 According to the Department of Transportation (DOT), about 15% of traffic congestion cases are the result of bad weather.